-A popular statistic of the Millennial-obsessed is that 10,000 Millennials turn 21 every day in America.
+A popular statistic of the millennial-obsessed is that 10,000 millennials turn 21 every day in America.
 (They'll drink to that!
 Wine rather than beer, that is.)
-Of course, these folks are digital natives — "the only generation for which these new technologies are not something they’ve had to adapt to.
-Not surprisingly, they are the most avid users," a 2014 Pew Social Trends study points out.
+Of course, these folks are digital natives—the only generation for which these new technologies are not something they’ve had to adapt to.

 Yuccies Love to Eat Out

 Self-described Yuccie David Infante states that Yuccies are really into eating out.
 This generation also drinks more coffee than ever before (thanks to growing up in the age of Starbucks and/or the coffee-swilling Gilmore Girls).
-This infographic lays out just how dedicated to Starbucks, McDonald's and other chain restaurants millennials are (a Yuccie infographic has yet to hit the 'net).
+This infographic lays out just how dedicated to Starbucks, McDonald's, and other chain restaurants millennials are (a Yuccie infographic has yet to hit the internet).

 Reasons for eating at home included the price of eating out and the ability to make more healthful, good food at home.

 I'm willing to bet the convenience and compulsion to eat while on their phones or laptops plays a part in this trend; you never know what to expect at a restaurant and the tension may be too much to take.

 In other words, Whole Foods may be right on target with its new tech-centric, small format "convenience" stores that will likely compete more with Trader Joe's, which has mastered convenient, ready-to-eat foods.
 In fact, many studies point to millennials opting to grab food from convenience stores.